 LL94/19 requires a new or replacement of existing roof deck/ assembly to comply with reflectance and sustainable roofing zone requirements.
 The addition of a photovoltaic system, green roof system, or combination thereof must cover the entire sustainable roofing zone, though an exception for roofs used for water detention is permitted.

-LL 97/19 (as amended by LL147/19) requires the city government operations portfolio to meet emissions reductions (expressed in metric tons of carbon dioxide) of 40% by 2025 and 50% by 2030, in accordance with rules of the NYC Department of Buildings.
+LL 97/19 requires the city government operations portfolio to meet emissions reductions (expressed in metric tons of carbon dioxide) of 40% by 2025 and 50% by 2030, in accordance with rules of the NYC Department of Buildings.

 Reporting